 The following table shows the estimated compensation that would have been payable to Messrs.
-Appleyard, Brunsdon, and Srivastava assuming termination and/or change of control events occurring on December 31, 2020:
+Appleyard, Brunsdon, and Srivastava assuming termination and/or change of control events occurring on December 31, 2021:

 Named Executive Officer Payment Upon Termination without Cause / Upon Death (\$) Payment Upon Termination after Change of Control (\$)

-Nicholas Appleyard 175,000/14,583 625,000
+Nicholas Appleyard 240,000/20,000 787,500

-Scott M. Brunsdon 150,000/12,500 562,500
+Scott M. Brunsdon 222,000/18,500 742,500

 R, Mohan Srivastava Nil/Nil 300,000

 Fabio Mozzer 60,000/Nil Nil

 The Company currently has seven directors, with Mr. Appleyard also being an NEO.
 A description of the compensation paid to the Company's NEOs who also act as directors is included in the "Summary Compensation Table".
 Only Mr. Jones and Mr. Appleyard are not considered to be independent directors.
+Mr. Srivastava's change in control/termination payment obligation was eliminated in January 2022.

-The Company established a fee of \$500 per month to each director, excepting those whom are executives of the Company whom do not receive additional compensation to act as a director, for their services in their capacity as directors.
+The Company established a fee of \$1,500 per month to each director, excepting those whom are executives of the Company whom do not receive additional compensation to act as a director, for their services in their capacity as directors.
 Additionally, the Company considers the contributions of the directors to the Company's affairs, including special assignments or services as a consultant or an expert, and pays the directors compensation it considers appropriate for the circumstances.